yaseenkady/tree.pro/raw/13_digestive/5_liver/wilson_disease.md

 Loss of function in copper-transporting ATPase resulting in copper accumulation in liver, brain, cornea, and kidneys and excretion into bile.

+Treat with Zn, which competes with Cu absoption.

 # <

 ATP7B